paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-102-junior-reserve-officers-training-corps.md

     (v) has developed processes to ensure that each student enrolled in a unit under this section has done so voluntarily; and

-    (vi) agrees to provide the data necessary to compile the report required under subsection (i).
+    (vi) agrees to provide the data necessary to compile the report under subsection (j).

 **(c)** The Secretary of the military department concerned shall, to support the Junior Reserve Officers’ Training Corps program—

 (1) detail officers and noncommissioned officers of an armed force under his jurisdiction to institutions having units of the Corps as administrators and instructors;

-(2) provide necessary text materials, equipment, and uniforms and, to the extent considered appropriate by the Secretary concerned, such additional resources (including transportation and billeting) as may be available to support activities of the program; and
+(2) provide necessary text materials, equipment, and uniforms and, to the extent considered appropriate by the Secretary concerned, such additional resources (including transportation and billeting) as may be available to support activities of the program;

-(3) establish minimum acceptable standards for performance and achievement for qualified units.
+(3) establish minimum acceptable standards for performance and achievement for qualified units; and

+(4) maintain a prioritized waiting list that includes all secondary educational institutions that have made a request for a unit under this section and have not yet been approved by the Secretary concerned, and prescribe regulations describing the factors to be considered in assigning priority, including the length of time an institution has been waiting for a unit.

 **(d)**